Last update: Jan.2005

 My skills as a C, C++, sh and Makefile hacker were nicely honed by now, but something was missing.
 I remembered Mike Thorpe, my first boss, and his sharp ability to break down a problem.
 I saw coworkers like Ed Green whose academic pedigree wasn't much, but who had tremendous talent (and who never read more than the first 3 lines of email -- an important lesson!).
 I fell so far short of them.
 I could write nice neat easy-to-maintain, modular programs, but was I writing them efficiently?
 I had no depth in problem-solving, no basic understanding of algorithms -- conceptual stuff that comes only with great talent (not me) or a lot of training and work (could be me).
 I started to understand what I'd missed when I'd so cleverly avoided those math classes as an undergraduate.
 I couldn't wait to get back to school full-time.

-Through a fluke of a recommendation from an T.A.
-I knew in college, I was accepted to UCLA, and started full-time in September 1990.
-Having already been in the "real world" for 5 years, I was very focused.
-No frat parties for me.
-I was there to study, and I wasn't there to learn technology -- that I knew I could get at work.
-I focused on theoretical classes, my nemesis and weakest point, and sorely struggled.
+I was not there to learn technology -- I could get that at work.
+I focused on theoretical classes, the fundamentals, the algorithms -- my nemesis and weakest point, and sorely struggled.
 I drank up as much as I could from every class and attended TA office hours regularly even if I didn't have a specific question.
-I loved all the talks and seminars, the hallway conversations, collaboration with other students, the complete immersion in computer science, even though at the same time so much of it eluded me.
-I gained a reputation for being very determined and hard-working, if not the most talented.
+I loved all the talks and seminars, the hallway conversations, collaboration with other students, the complete immersion in the science computers opened up, even though at the same time so much of it eluded me.
+I gained a reputation for being very determined and hard-working, despite the dearth of talent.

 Also, I was in school full-time, without a job.
 Dollars drained out of my savings like sand from an hourglass whether or not I worked hard, and when they ran out, that was it.
 No messing around or I'd be broke!
 Fortunately, a really interesting summer contract at N.E.T. (where I got to work on the embedded code on the T1 nodes), and a grant for women in engineering (which I uncomfortably accepted out of practicality over principle, as I've never felt I deserved money just for being female) helped pad my finances during the summer between my 2 years at UCLA.